fbpx

 Ganja la Pass trek 14 days Itinerary

-The Langtang Ganja La Pass trek takes you through the Langtang National Park, covering an area of approximately 1,770 square miles.
+The Ganja La Pass trek takes you through the Langtang National Park, covering an area of approximately 1,770 square miles.
 The park boasts a rich biodiversity, with around one thousand plant species, 160 bird species, and 30 mammal species.
 The Langtang Valley is especially renowned for its blooming wildflowers during the summer and spring seasons.

 Nepal Wilderness Trekking provides Ganja La Pass Trekking services, including camping gear and nutritious meals at various stops throughout the journey.
 Our team of expert guides and porters possesses in-depth knowledge of the local communities, history, and culture, ensuring an enriching experience for trekkers.